hamzayassin/docs/docs/cs2/cs2-rcon.md

 <span style={{paddingLeft: '0.25rem', paddingRight: '0.25rem', paddingTop: '1px', paddingBottom: '1px', backgroundColor: '#4F46E5', color: '#ffffff', fontWeight: '600', borderRadius: '0.25rem'}}>Pro only</span>
 You can also use maps from the [Steam Workshop](https://steamcommunity.com/workshop/browse/?appid=730).
-Just enter the file ID (in URL after id=) after the command.
+Enter the file ID (in URL after id=) after the command.
 <br /> `fake_rcon host_workshop_map fileID`

 To restart the game after X amount of seconds.